-Dr. Bradford serves as Chair of the Department of Otolaryngology-Head and Neck Surgery and Co-Director of the Head and Neck Oncology Program within the Comprehensive Cancer Center.
-She has served as Director of the Head and Neck Surgery Division and Associate Chair of clinical programs and education in the Department of Otolaryngology.
+Dr. Bradford serves as the Charles J. Krause, M.D., Professor and Chair of the Department of Otolaryngology-Head and Neck Surgery and Co-Director of the Head and Neck Oncology Program within the Comprehensive Cancer Center.
+She has served as Director of the Head and Neck Surgery Division and Associate Chair of clinical programs and education in the Department previously.

 She has long been a part of the U-M community.
 Dr. Bradford began her academic career at the University, and earned her B.S., M.S. and M.D. degrees here.
 She received her medical degree and completed an otolaryngology-head and neck surgery residency at the University of Michigan.
 Following her residency at U-M, she joined the faculty in 1992.